MedGR$^2$: Breaking the Data Barrier for Medical Reasoning via Generative Reward Learning: Conclusion

 \section{Conclusion}

-In this work, we introduced MedGR$^2$, a novel framework that addresses the fundamental data scarcity and generalization challenges in medical VLM by creating a self-improving virtuous cycle of data generation and reward modeling.
-Our experiments show that MedGR$^2$ achieves new state-of-the-art performance on the OmniMedVQA benchmark, outperforming strong SFT and RL baselines, and even substantially larger foundation models, demonstrating remarkable parameter efficiency.
-By transforming the core problem from one of data curation to one of intelligent, automated data generation, MedGR$^2$ paves the way for developing more robust, generalizable, and scalable AI for high-stakes clinical reasoning.
+In this work, we introduced MedGR$^2$, a novel framework addressing data scarcity and generalization challenges in medical VLM via a self-improving virtuous cycle of data generation and reward modeling.
+Our experiments show MedGR$^2$ achieves new state-of-the-art performance on the OmniMedVQA benchmark, outperforming strong SFT and RL baselines, and even substantially larger foundation models, demonstrating remarkable parameter efficiency.
+By transforming the core problem from data curation to intelligent, automated data generation, MedGR$^2$ paves the way for more robust, generalizable, and scalable AI for high-stakes clinical reasoning.